Skip to content

 Verify on the FCA register

-Jade looks after buyers and homeowners right across Shropshire and the West Midlands, from first-time buyers and relocators to families moving for schools and remortgages.
-You’ll have a named adviser who knows your situation from your first question through to completion — no call centres, no being passed around.
+Roger looks after buyers and homeowners across West Yorkshire, Greater Manchester, Shropshire, Cheshire and the West Midlands, from first-time buyers and commuters to families moving for more space and buy-to-let.
+You’ll get a named adviser who knows your situation from your first question through to completion — no call centres, no being passed around.

 kind words